I specialise in calm, force free training for

 What to do if you have a horse or pony that you think fits one (or several) of the descriptions above:

 Firstly, you can breathe out a sigh of relief, and realise that you are not alone.
-You are DEFINITELY not the only person that is experiencing whatever problem you are experiencing.
+You are DEFINITELY not the only person that is experiencing whatever problem you are experiencing and I am here to help and fully support you.

-Secondly, you can rest assured that I can help you find a way forwards for both you and your equine partner.
+Secondly, you can rest assured that I can help you find a way forwards for both you and your horse.

 Thirdly, There is a contact form under 'contact me' on this site, that enables you to email me directly.
 Please outline a brief history of your horse, age, breed, how long you have owned him or her for and details of the help you would like.
 I may then need to email you a more detailed 'profile form' for you to fill in and return to me prior to my consultation visit.
 The profile form asks more detailed questions about your horse enabling me to gather as much information as I can prior to my visit so that I can get straight down to work on the day.

-Due to my busy work schedule, long hours and poor mobile reception I am often unable to talk initially by phone, so email is the best way to contact me or messenger on Facebook.
+Due to my busy work schedule I am often unable to talk initially by phone, so email is the best way to contact me.

-Lastly I would like to say that my aim with my work is to set the horse's training up for success, to therefore enable and help the horse to understand more easily what is being asked.
+My aim is to set the horse's training up for success, to therefore enable and help the horse to understand more easily what is being asked.
 Keeping the environment calm and conducive to learning is I believe a key factor in determining the horse's progress, along with consistency and always keeping the horse's best interest at heart.

 I look forward to meeting you and your horse or pony in the future.